gerritdewitt/Useful-Scripts/munki-import-automations/Microsoft-Office-Updates/ReadMe.md

 2. Run the *make-pkginfo.py* script and follow its prompts to generate the *pkginfo* file.
 For example:
    <pre>./make-pkginfo.py</pre>
    * The script is interactive.
 It will first request the base path to the Munki repo, if that is not set as a shell environment variable.
    * It will ask what type of Microsoft item you're adding.
 Choices are:
       - **2016**: for adding an update for an Office 2016 app pkg
       - **2011**: for adding an update for the Office 2011 suite
       - **mau**: for adding the Microsoft AutoUpdate app
+      - **silverlight**: for the web plug-in
-      - **standalone**: for adding something else, like Skype, Lync, or AutoUpdate
+      - **standalone**: for adding something else, like Skype for Business or Teams
+   * It will request the path to the item's pkg or disk image relative to the Munki repository's *pkgs* directory.
    * It will ask for other details, depending on the type selection:
          - If you selected an Office 2016 update, the script requests the name of the app (example: **Word**)
-      - If adding a standalone app, the script requests the name (example: **Microsoft_Skype_For_Business**) and display name (example: **Microsoft Skype for Business**) of the item.
+         - If adding a standalone app, the script requests the name (example: **Microsoft_Teams**) and display name (example: **Microsoft Teams**) of the item.
-      - The app or update version
+         - The app or update version (except for Silverlight, where it determines the version from the pkg)
-      - The minimal version of macOS required by the app.
+         - The minimal version of macOS required by the app, if standalone.
 Refer to Microsoft release notes.
+Version 10.9 is set as the minimum for other items; 10.10 for Office 2016.
-      - If adding a standalone app, the script requests the path to the installed app relative to the client (example: **/Applications/Skype for Business.app**).
+         - If adding a standalone app, the script requests the path to the installed app relative to the client (example: **/Applications/Microsoft Teams.app**).
-      - The path to the item's pkg or disk image relative to the Munki repository's *pkgs* directory
          - Optionally, a due date for the item, in days measured from when the *pkginfo* is created (now).
 3. Update catalogs, and add the software to the appropriate manifest(s).
 Here are some *examples*:
    <pre>makecatalogs</pre>
    * A mandatory update:
    <pre>manifestutil --add-pkg Microsoft_Office_2011_Update --section managed_updates --manifest includes/common-managed_updates</pre>
    * An optional offering:
-   <pre>manifestutil --add-pkg Microsoft_Skype_For_Business --section optional_installs --manifest includes/common-optional_installs</pre>
+   <pre>manifestutil --add-pkg Microsoft_Teams --section optional_installs --manifest includes/common-optional_installs</pre>

 Author
 ----------